overflow

 By default, the sigma coordinate is used.
 There appears to be an implementation error for other vertical coordinate options.
 For the default test case, the horizontal resolution is 10 km.
 For the RPE test case, the horizontal resolution is 2 km.

-The test group includes 2 test cases.
-All test cases have 2 steps, initial_state, which defines the mesh and initial conditions for the model, and forward, which performs time integration of the model.
+All test cases have two steps, initial_state, which defines the mesh and initial conditions for the model, and forward, which performs time integration of the model.
 For the RPE test, there is an additional analysis step which computes the RPE through time in relation to the initial RPE and visualizes vertical cross-sections through the center of the domain.
+For the hydro_vs_nonhydro test, there is an additional visualization step that plots the temperature profiles obtained with the hydrostatic and nonhydrostatic model after 3h.

 config options

-All 3 test cases share the same set of config options:
+The default and rpe_test test cases share this set of config options:

 # Options related to the overflow case